Andy Pattison, M.P.A.

 In late 2011 Andy moved to Santa Barbara to join his partner Chandra who was beginning her doctorate at UCSB.
 Andy worked as a Senior Planner in the Sustainability and Climate Change team for Pacific Municipal Consultants leading greenhouse gas inventories and climate action planning project for local governments and clients before leaving to launch his own consulting company.
 Andy has worked as a consultant to dozens of local governments, companies, and nonprofits on climate action and sustainability planning.
 He is an accredited LEED Green Associate and a member of the California Association of Environmental Professionals.

 Andy has been teaching as an Adjunct Faculty member here at California Lutheran University in the Master in Public Policy and Administration (MPPA) program since May 2012 and became a full-time faculty member in August 2013.
-Andy teaches classes such as “Public Administration & Policy”, “Sustainable Development Policy”, “Organizational Theory and Development”, "Research Methods", and "Energy & Climate Change Policy in Local Government".
+Andy teaches classes such as “Public Administration & Policy”, “Sustainable Development Policy”, “Organizational Theory and Development”, and "Research Methods".

 University of Colorado Denver, School of Public Affairs, 2007 – 2014 (expected)